Article Updated On

 White asbestos, or chrysotile asbestos as it’s more commonly known, is one of the most widely used types of asbestos in the world.

-It’s used in a lot of common building materials, textiles, and other materials.
+It is derived from serpentine rocks and was used in a lot of common building materials, textiles, and other materials.

 Chrysotile asbestos containing products include:-